DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 1-6 are rejected under 35 U.S.C.
-103 as being unpatentable over Soltermann (US 20180193216 A1) in view of Gomez (WO 2019217094 A1), further in view of Clayton (US 20200188207 A1).
+Claims 1-2, 4-6 and 21-23 are rejected under 35 U.S.C.
+103 as being unpatentable over Soltermann (US 20180193216 A1) in view of Bell (US 2217783 A), in view of Gomez (WO 2019217094 A1), further in view of Clayton (US 20200188207 A1).

-Regarding Claim 1, Soltermann discloses a surgical table (table 20) comprising: a tabletop (table 20) comprising: a top surface, and an underside (See Fig. 1, table 20 having a top and bottom surface); a support column that elevates the tabletop relative to a floor along a column axis (See Fig. 1, “lifting column 60 for raising and lowering the table 20”; [0038], vertical plane VP); and a tilt mechanism connecting the support column and the tabletop (See Fig. 1, actuators 70 and 80 connected to column 60 and table 20), comprising: a center pivot (universal coupling 68) that defines a principal axis and couples the underside of the tabletop to the support column (See Fig. 1, coupling 68 connects to table 20 and column 60, “universal coupling 68 creates a torsion connection and does not rotate in the vertical plane VP); and a tilt drive mechanism to rotate the tabletop about the principal axis (See Fig. 4, actuators 70 and 80 rotate the table 20 in a lateral direction) that is spatially fixed above the support column and relative to the support column (See Fig. 1, axis of rotation is above lifting column 60), comprising: a first link (actuator 70) having a first end and a second end (See Fig. 1, actuator 70 connected to table 20 and column 60); and a first joint (coupling 69) rotatably coupled to the underside of the tabletop (coupling 69 connecting actuator 70 to table 20 at Pivot point PP1); wherein the first end of the first link is connected to the support column (See Fig. 1, joints 115, 120, 125 connecting actuator 70 to column 60) and the second end is connected to the first joint (See Fig. 1, coupling 69 connecting actuator 70 to table 20 at Pivot point PP1), wherein the first link is extendable and retractable along a first link axis between the support column and the underside of the tabletop to cause the tabletop to tilt about the principal axis (See Fig. 4, “movement in the lateral plane is facilitated by the controlled individual movements of the first, second and third actuators about pivot point PP2”; [0044]).
+Regarding Claim 1, Soltermann discloses a surgical table (table 20) comprising: a tabletop (table 20) comprising: a top surface, and an underside (See Fig. 1, table 20 having a top and bottom surface); a support column that elevates the tabletop relative to a floor along a column axis (See Fig. 1, “lifting column 60 for raising and lowering the table 20”; [0038], vertical plane VP); and a tilt mechanism connecting the support column and the tabletop (See Fig. 1, actuators 70 and 80 connected to column 60 and table 20), comprising: a center pivot (universal coupling 68) that defines a principal axis and couples the underside of the tabletop to the support column (See Fig. 1, coupling 68 connects to table 20 and column 60, “universal coupling 68 creates a torsion connection and does not rotate in the vertical plane VP); and a tilt drive mechanism to rotate the tabletop about the principal axis (See Fig. 4, actuators 70 and 80 rotate the table 20 in a lateral direction) that is spatially fixed above the support column (See Fig. 1, axis of rotation is above lifting column 60), comprising: a first link (actuator 70) having a first end and a second end (See Fig. 1, actuator 70 connected to table 20 and column 60); and a first joint (coupling 69) rotatably coupled to the underside of the tabletop (coupling 69 connecting actuator 70 to table 20 at Pivot point PP1); wherein the first end of the first link is connected to the support column (See Fig. 1, joints 115, 120, 125 connecting actuator 70 to column 60) and the second end is connected to the first joint (See Fig. 1, coupling 69 connecting actuator 70 to table 20 at Pivot point PP1), wherein the first link is extendable and retractable along a first link axis between the support column and the underside of the tabletop to cause the tabletop to tilt about the principal axis (See Fig. 4, “movement in the lateral plane is facilitated by the controlled individual movements of the first, second and third actuators about pivot point PP2”; [0044]).

 PNG